-In grades 5-8, the two most U.S.-centric courses are social studies in grades 5 (U.S. History) and 8 (civics), but it is not that hard to adapt them to your country when using our materials independently.
+- In grades 5-8, the two most U.S.-centric courses are social studies in grades 5 (U.S. history) and 8 (civics), but it is possible to adapt them to your country.
 For example, a lesson about U.S. colonial history can be modified to focus on your country’s early history (or when it first became settled by non-indigenous people).
-A lesson on the U.S. Constitution can be replaced with one in which students research and report on the founding governing documents of their country.
+A lesson on the US Constitution can be replaced with one in which students research and report on the founding governing documents of their country.

-You’ll find you can usually use the lesson framework and make modifications as needed.
-It may take some time to locate resource materials specific to your country for your child to use but you might be able to get good ideas from your local school district, teachers, department of education, or other homeschoolers.
+You’ll find you can usually use the Oak Meadow lesson framework and make modifications as needed.
+It may take some time to locate resource materials specific to your country for your child to use; try asking your local school district, teachers, ministry of education, or other homeschoolers for ideas.